A11eyCat123/lancer-briefings/public/pilots/HANDLER.md

 conditions are at standardized levels of cleanliness and maintenance.
 Report any suspicious behaviour or findings incongruent with standard practices for evaluation by command.
 **Wake** will take her Lance and do parameter checks as well as investigating an as of now unknown structure that we've had trouble identifying from orbit or records.
-It is noted that as a fresh lance combat will be less likely given your objective, but if either **Goth** or **Hoss** require reinforcements or additional support **Wake’s** Lance will be expected to comply.
+It is noted that, as a fresh lance, their objective mean combat will be less likely, but if either **Goth** or **Hoss** require reinforcements or additional support **Wake’s** Lance will be expected to comply.

 Be prepared to enact “C/SPK/H3R KN0 3V17” Protocols should the risk of exposure to “Equipment” become present